≡ Menu

 Term Life vs Whole Life

-When it comes to choosing the type of insurance to purchase, term life is the least expensive type of life insurance you can buy.
+When choosing the type of insurance to purchase, term life is the least expensive type of life insurance you can buy.

 Term Has An End Date

-Unlike whole life, a form of permanent insurance, term only last for a specified period of time.
-Once that time period (typically between 10 to 30 years) ends, the insurance will usually lapse, i.e. come to an end.
+Unlike whole life, a form of permanent insurance, term only lasts for a specified period.
+Once that period (typically between 10 to 30 years) ends, the insurance will usually lapse, i.e., come to an end.

-If you would like to maintain life insurance coverage for the duration of your life, permanent life insurance can be less expensive than continually renewing term life insurance because term life becomes increasingly expensive as you age due to decreasing life expectancy.
+Suppose you would like to maintain life insurance coverage for your life.
+In that case, permanent life insurance can be less expensive than continually renewing term life insurance because term life becomes increasingly costly as you age due to decreasing life expectancy.

-If you purchase permanent life insurance such as whole or universal life when you are younger, you can take advantage of lower premiums and the growth of the policy cash account over time that can make such a policy less costly over time than just renewing term.
+Purchase permanent life insurance such as whole or universal life when you are younger.
+You can take advantage of lower premiums and the growth of the policy cash account over time, making such a policy less costly than just renewing the term.

-As long as the policy remains continuously in force, you will not have to requalify for it later in life by passing a health exam, which is generally not the case when renewing term life insurance.
+As long as the policy remains continuously in force, you will not have to requalify for it later in life by passing a health exam, which is generally not true when term life insurance renewing.

 Whole Life